Valate75/Valate75/README.md

 # Introduction
-- Hello, I am Emil going with my online nickname Valate75
+- Hello, I am Emil going under my online nickname Valate75
 - I come from norway and study IT in school
 - Most my skills comes from freetime tinkering
 # About me